wiz21b/montgomery/README.rst

 object).
 Finally, you'll execute the walker which will produce the code.

-A cool consequence of that is that you can mostly transform a serializer in to a deserializer just by exchanging both the TypeSupports.
+A cool consequence of that is that you can transform a serializer in to a deserializer just by exchanging both the TypeSupports.

 Montgomery provides some tooling to allow you to create Walkers and TypeSupports easily in case you have many